cnnrrss/ten-x-coder/frameworks/aws/Kinesis.md

 • **Syslog to CSV** — Parses and converts Syslog lines to CSV format.
 • **Kinesis Data Firehose Process Record Streams as source** — Accesses the Kinesis Data Streams records in the input and returns them with a processing status.
 • **Kinesis Data Firehose CloudWatch Logs Processor** — Parses and extracts individual log events from records sent by CloudWatch Logs subscription filters.

-## Data Streams

-A single shard can ingest up to 1 MiB of data per second (including partition keys) or 1,000 records per second for writes.
-Similarly, if you scale your stream to 5,000 shards, the stream can ingest up to 5 GiB per second or 5 million records per second.

-Each shard can support up to fve read transactions per second

 ### Kinesis Connector Library
 Used to connect Kinesis with other services on AWS.
 KCL is required to use this Library